What to pack for a city trip: The perfect city trip packing list!

 A good advice is also a household insurance with travel coverage.
 This means that the things that are normally in your insured household are also insured when you travel.

 So if someone steals your camera from your locked hotel room, your household insurance covers the damage.
-Of course, you should always read the fine print to find out when and what is covered by the household insurance.
+Of course, you should always read the small print to find out when and what is covered by the household insurance.

 Packing list clothes for city trips: This is what we pack